Graduate Thesis Submission Guidelines

 |Data sets||ASCII text|

-Individual departments may establish their own style guidelines for print theses if they require a printed copy.
-When the Library required a physical copy, it required that left margins shall not be less than 1.5 inches (to ensure readability when bound), all theses must include a title page and an abstract of 350 words or less, and print copies must be printed or copied single sided onto white, acid-free 20 pound or heavier paper.
+For the reference for students wanting to seek other options for binding a print copy of their thesis, when the Library required a print copy of theses, it required that left margins not be less than 1.5 inches (to ensure readability when bound), that the thesis include a title page and an abstract of 350 words or less, and that print copies be printed or copied single sided onto white, acid-free 20 pound or heavier paper.

 All graduate programs that require or allow students the option of completing a thesis will include the following paragraph in their graduate bulletin, modified as appropriate to the program requirements (optional entries are in square brackets, except all Ph.D.-granting programs must include the final bracketed statement regarding ProQuest).